LaunchCodeEducation/data-analysis/src/chapters/data-and-variables/values-and-data-types.rst

       3.4 hello 45

 Remember not to put commas or spaces in your integers, no matter how big they are.
-Also revisit what we said in the chapter :ref:`how-programs-work`: formal languages are strict, the notation is concise, and even the smallest change might mean something quite different from what you intend.
+Also revisit what we said in the chapter :ref:`how-programs-work`: programming languages can be strict, the notation is concise, and even the smallest change might mean something quite different from what you intend.

 Type Systems
 ------------